TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 31/Numbers 31.35.md

 ---

-and thirty and two thousand persons in all, of the women that had not known man by lying with him.
+and thirty-two thousand persons in all, of the women who had not known man by lying with him.